Every diffeomorphism is a total renormalization of a close to identity map: Introduction

 \subsection{Applications and open problems}

-\paragraph{Smooth SRB nearby the identity} In \cref{subsec plugins} we will state \cref{main} which will imply together with Katok's theorem \cite{katok1979bernoulli}, an answer to an open question of Thouvenot: \begin{corollary} In any neighborhood $\cN$ of $\id\in \Diff^\infty(\T^2)$ there is a map $g\in \cN$ which leaves invariant an ergodic smooth volume form and displays positive Lyapunov exponent at Lebesgue a.e. point.\end{corollary} This corollary will be proved in \cref{proof coro thouvenot} from \cref{coro thouvenot generalise}, and generalized to higher dimension using \cite{dolgopyat2002every}.

-\paragraph{Universal mappings} A map $f \in \Diff^r( V ) $ is said to be {\em universal} if there exists a dense subset of $ \Diff_0^r(V) $ such that each of its element is a renormalization of $f$.
-Bonatti and Diaz in \cite{bonatti2003maximal} have shown that universal maps are locally $C^1$-generic on $\B^3$.
+\paragraph{Smooth SRB near the identity} In \cref{subsec plugins} we will state \cref{main} which will imply together with Katok's theorem \cite{katok1979bernoulli}, an answer to an open question of Thouvenot: \begin{corollary} In any neighborhood $\cN$ of $\id\in \Diff^\infty(\T^2)$ there is a map $g\in \cN$ which leaves invariant an ergodic smooth volume form and displays positive Lyapunov exponent at Lebesgue a.e. point.\end{corollary} This corollary will be proved in \cref{proof coro thouvenot} from \cref{coro thouvenot generalise}, and generalized to higher dimension using \cite{dolgopyat2002every}. \paragraph{Universal mappings} A map $f \in \Diff^r( V ) $ is said to be {\em universal} if there exists a dense subset of $ \Diff_0^r(V) $ such that each of its elements is a renormalization of $f$.
+Bonatti and D\'iaz in \cite{bonatti2003maximal} have shown that universal maps are locally $C^1$-generic on $\B^3$.
 Turaev in \cite{TUR15} has shown that universal maps are locally $C^\infty$-generic on $\B^2$.
 Yet mathematicians wondered whether we can ``see" the universality of such mapping.
 While there are infinitely many renormalization domains, the above proofs lead to a very small volume for the union of their orbits.